Jack-shah/Jenkins-terrform-CICD/instructionLab.md

 generate ssh-keygen to generate a key for connecting with the instance being created use local-exec provisioner for getting the IP of the infra created.
-So this lab is about creating an Ec2 instance on aws and  getting Ip of the created instance on the local machine where terraform resource file is (main.tf)
+So this lab is about creating an Ec2 instance on aws and  installing th Apache server on the created infra.
+ANSIBLE must be installedon the machine where you running the terrafrom command